-We teach ICT in reception classes as an integral part of the topics covered during the year.
+We teach Computing in reception classes as an integral part of the topics covered during the year.
 The reception class follow the EYFS Development Matters framework.
 This encompasses studying and visiting everyday technology in the world around us.
 The children have the opportunity to use the interactive whiteboard, computers, programmable toys and a digital camera.
-Then during the year they gain confidence and start using the computer to find information and use it to communicate in a variety of ways.
+Then during the year, they gain confidence and start using the computer to find information and use it to communicate in a variety of ways.

-Teaching ICT to children with special needs
+Teaching computing to children with special needs

-At our school, we teach ICT to all children, whatever their ability.
-ICT forms part of our school curriculum policy to provide a broad and balanced education for all children.
+At our school, we teach Computing to all children, whatever their ability.
+Computing forms part of our school curriculum policy to provide a broad and balanced education for all children.
 We provide learning opportunities that are matched to the needs of children with learning difficulties.
-In some instances the use of ICT has a considerable impact on the quality of work that children produce; it increases their confidence and motivation.
+In some instances, the use of Computing has a considerable impact on the quality of work that children produce; it increases their confidence and motivation.

-Teachers assess children's work in ICT all the time by making informal judgments as they observe them during lessons.
-Pupils' progress is formally monitored at the end of each term; each pupil will be leveled for the strand of ICT, which has been studied through an electronic assessment program.
-This software will monitor the child's progress throughout their time in school and present a NC level together with a detailed skills report.
+Teachers assess children's work in Computing all the time by making informal judgments as they observe them during lessons.
+Pupils' progress is formally monitored at the end of each term; each pupil will complete an assessment strand for the area of Computing that have been taught.
+This school will monitor the child's progress throughout their time in school and present an assessment together with the children's work.
 This form of self-assessment is designed to give children more ownership of their learning.

-When appropriate, pupils print out or save work and this is kept in their workbooks, although children can also save their work onto their own files The ICT subject leader keeps samples of the children's work in a portfolio.
-This demonstrates the expected level of achievement in ICT for each age group in the school and helps teachers assess children's work.
+When appropriate, pupils print out or save work and this is kept in their workbooks, although children can also save their work onto their own files The Computing subject leader keeps samples of the children's work in a portfolio.
+This demonstrates the expected level of achievement in computing for each age group in the school and helps teachers assess children's work.